Tim Campbell is to join The Apprentice as one of Lord Sugar’s aides for 2022.

 “I was saddened by the circumstances which led to getting the call from Lord Sugar, but having been on the show myself, I know the hard work that goes into it – so I didn’t take the decision lightly.
 I wish Claude the very best as he recovers.”

-The next series of The Apprentice is expected to begin 2022.
+The next series of The Apprentice started in January 2022.